First Impressions of Ukraine: From Transdniestria to Odessa

 Anti-aircraft missile battery aimed at Belarus

-Me In Radiation detector
+Me exiting via the Radiation detector

 Homestay in Village Outside Chernobyl